-- staggered offsets between each dwelling on townhouses or stacked flats should be avoided unless it creates a coherent front elevation. - b.
-Multi use and general buildings should have a base, middle and top in their composition with the cornice or eave being the top.
+- a.
+Façade elevations consisting of two or more attached buildings or dwellings should be designed as a single elevation.
+Setbacks, projections, and step-downs should be deliberately considered to ensure that overall façade composition remains cohesive.
+Providing staggered offsets between each dwelling on townhouses or stacked flats should be avoided unless it creates a coherent front elevation. - b.
+Multi-use and general buildings should have a base, middle, and top in their composition with the cornice or eave being the top.
 The façades of a building greater than 60 feet in width along the public realm should be designed to look like more than one building that has been attached.
-The façade should be designed so that the first floor appears taller than the floors above. - 3.
-Rooflines Buildings should have simple rooflines that reflect traditional architectural styles.
-Rooflines should be similar to the architecture in the surrounding area, which features primarily pitched roofs.
-Attached units, multi use buildings and general buildings should also have pitched roofs or provide a strong cornice element. - a.
-New buildings with a pitched roof should be designed to be similar to the pitch of existing buildings, which is approximately a minimum 6:12 pitch, except for those emulating an architectural style that dictates a lower roof pitch (i.e. Craftsman). - b.
-The gables on the pitched roofs, whether front or side gables, should be symmetrical.
+The façade should be designed so that the first floor appears taller than the floors above.
+A building wider than 80 feet should only utilize the maximum height allowed in the zone for a maximum of two thirds of the total linear building width; the remainder of the building should have a readily apparent transition in roofline or number of stories to reflect a change in scale to the overall structure.